cornellev/localization-sp24/README.md

 # Progress Tracker

-- [ ] Research using our existing RTK base station with the LORD IMU
+- [x] Research using our existing RTK base station with the LORD IMU
+- [ ] First time setup - Reach M+ and Reach RS+

 # Usage